 Again, Swagbucks is not something that is going to allow you to get rich by watching a few five-minute videos each day, but over time, the rewards can add up.
 If you’re going to be looking at websites anyway, you might as well earn a few bucks at the same time by signing up for this free service.

-If you're looking for ways to make extra money in just a few minutes per day, MTurk might be worth taking a look at.
-The program is called Amazon Mechanical Turk, or MTurk for short.
-The idea is that companies can hire people to complete tasks, called Human Intelligence Tasks (or HITs), that a computer can't do as effectively as a human.
+If you’re looking for ways to make extra money in just a few minutes per day, Mechanical Turk (MTurk for short) might be worth taking a look at.
+The idea is that companies can hire people to complete tasks, called Human Intelligence Tasks (or HITs), that a computer can’t do as effectively as a human.

 Credit Card Rewards

 Do you shop with credit cards?
 If you do, you are probably familiar with credit card rewards.
 Many online retailers (as well as brick-and-mortar stores) offer a sign-up bonus for new cardholders.
 For example, you might be offered 15 percent off of your purchase for signing up for a card.

 Amazon sometimes offers $40 or more toward your purchase if you get approved for an Amazon credit card.
 Some hotel brands might offer you three nights accommodation if you charge $1,000 in the first 90 days after you receive your card.